murraytip/intranet/_pages/home.md

 Welcome to the Molecular Cytology Core Facility intranet pages.
 We provide consulation, training and technical assistance in a range of technologies:

 - [Automated Histology](autohistology): immunohistochemistry, immunofluorescence, RNA *in situ* hybridization, and TUNEL assays
-- [Manual Histology](manualhistology): fixation, embedding, sectioning and IHC, UF and RNA *in situ* hybridization
+- [Manual Histology](manualhistology): fixation, embedding, sectioning and IHC, IF and RNA *in situ* hybridization
 - [Microscopy](microscopy): widefield, confocal and atomic force microscopy, optical trapping, live and time-lapse imaging, and image processing/analysis.

 The Core can also also assist with tissue clearing, expansion microscopy, and downstream image analysis.